magro/msm-sample-webapp/README.markdown

 A sample (wicket) webapp for playing with [memcached-session-manager](http://code.google.com/p/memcached-session-manager/) (msm).
 It comes with two tomcats (in `runtime/`) that are configured with msm+kryo (msm kryo-serializer) storing sessions in memcached.

+This sample comes with two tomcat instances (in `runtime/`, tomcat1 and tomcat2) that are configured with msm+kryo (msm kryo-serializer) for non-sticky sessions by default.

+To change the stickyness you can switch via `./switch-stickyness.sh sticky|nonsticky`.
+Btw, there are 2 different tomcat versions available in `runtime/` (6.0.32 and 7.0.8), you can switch them via `./switch-tomcat.sh 7.0.8` or `./switch-tomcat.sh 6.0.32`.

 # Prerequisites
-1. [Buildr](http://buildr.apache.org)/[Maven](http://maven.apache.org): you should have installed one of both so that you're able to build the webapp.
-For buildr see [Installing & Running](http://buildr.apache.org/installing.html).
-Maven - ok, probably you have [installed](http://maven.apache.org/download.html) it already...
+1. [Maven](http://maven.apache.org): you should have installed maven to be able to build the webapp.
 2. [memcached](http://memcached.org): you should have installed memcached so that you can run the webapp with sessions replicated to memcached
 3. I don't mention java here :-)

 # Building the webapp / war file
-For building you have two options: buildr or maven2.

-1. With buildr: After [installing buildr](http://buildr.apache.org/installing.html) just run `$ buildr package test=no`
-2. With maven you first should install dependencies via `$ ./install-mvn-deps.sh` (this installs jars from `lib/`), then you can run
+1. Build the web application:
-    `$ mvn -Dmaven.test.skip=true package`
+    `$ mvn package`
-   to build the web application.

 # Running the webapp
 You can run the webapp using the preconfigured tomcats in `runtime/`.
 Before you start tomcat, make sure that you have started two memcached nodes: